Pursuing Wonder, Knowledge & Love

 Form I (K–3rd grades)

-Chess ClubMeeting over the lunch period on one or two Tuesdays a month, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
+Chess ClubMeeting over the lunch period on two Tuesdays a month, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
 Each semester concludes with a chess tournament.

 In Form I Children’s Choir, students age 7 to 9 sing and perform hymns, folk songs, and other classic choral works.
 Students learn the basics of vocal technique, sight-reading, and music theory, along with musical games.
 The program focuses on music appreciation, enjoyment, and the glorification of God through music.
 Choir class meets weekly, and choir students will participate in special performances once or twice a year.